simple-yi-png/beautikali/README.md

 #### Talk With Us At Our [Instagram](https://www.instagram.com/theindianhackers)

 # Thanks For Reading
-# Greating From The Indian Hackers
+# Greeting From The Indian Hackers